Jss4646/WordPress-Baseline-Tests/README.md

     "cookieButtonSelector": "[CSS selector for the accept button on the cookie bar]" }
   ```
+  *There may be some data in here already from other sites.
+Looking to host a site specifically for checking these tests pass and will use the data from that.*
 - `npx cypress open` To run the tests using a GUI
 - `npx cypress run` To run the tests from the terminal